Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Abstract

 \section{Abstract}

 Pre-trained language models (LMs) are shown to easily generate toxic language.
 In this work, we systematically explore domain-adaptive training to reduce the toxicity of language models.
 We conduct this study on three dimensions: training corpus, model size, and parameter efficiency.
-For the training corpus, we propose to leverage the generative power of LMs and generate nontoxic datasets for domain-adaptive training, which mitigates the \emph{exposure bias} and is shown to be more data-efficient than using a curated pre-training corpus.
-We demonstrate that the self-generation method consistently outperforms the existing baselines across various model sizes on both automatic and human evaluations, even when it uses a $\frac{1}{3}$ smaller training corpus.
+For the training corpus, we demonstrate that using self-generated datasets consistently outperforms the existing baselines across various model sizes on both automatic and human evaluations, even when it uses a $\frac{1}{3}$ smaller training corpus.
 We then comprehensively study detoxifying LMs with parameter sizes ranging from 126M up to 530B~(3$\times$ larger than GPT-3), a scale that has never been studied before.
-We find that \emph{i)} large LMs have similar toxicity levels as smaller ones given the same pre-training corpus, and \emph{ii)} large LMs require more endeavor to detoxify.
+We find that \emph{i)} large LMs have similar toxicity levels as smaller ones given the same pre-training corpus, and \emph{ii)} large LMs require more endeavor to unlearn the toxic content seen at pre-training.
 We also explore parameter-efficient training methods for detoxification.
-We demonstrate that adding and training \emph{adapter}-only layers in LMs not only saves a lot of parameters but also achieves a better trade-off between toxicity and perplexity than whole model adaptation for the large-scale models.
+We demonstrate that adding and training \emph{adapter}-only layers in LMs not only saves a lot of parameters but also achieves a better trade-off between toxicity and perplexity than whole model adaptation for large-scale models.
+Our code will be available at: { {\url{https://github.com/NVIDIA/Megatron-LM/}}}.